ombori/grid-docs/apps/web-kiosk/adding-content.md

 ## General settings
 - Barcode (Optional)
-  - this is used for the barcode support.
+  - this is used for barcode support.
 You can find the barcodes data file format by downloading the template file from [qr.run/d/web-kiosk-barcode](https://qr.run/d/web-kiosk-barcode).
-You just have to specify the barcode, and its corresponding url.
+You just have to specify the barcode and its corresponding URL.